 THE AUTOBIOGRAPHY OF MALCOM X - as told by Alex Haley

 HOW TO BE AN ANTI-RACIST - Ibram X. Kendi

 I urge to you support your local book stores rather than purchasing these books from big corporations.
-If you're located in Buffalo, know for a fact Burning Books has these and many more.
+If you're located in Buffalo, Burning Books has these and many more.